 pg_dump dumps both local and global sequences as if

 they were local sequences.
-This is intentional, to allow a PGD
+This behavior is intentional, to allow a PGD

 schema to be dumped and ported to other PostgreSQL databases.

-so a restore would effectively reset all sequence kinds to
+so a restore effectively resets all sequence kinds to

 the value of